LiJiahao-Alex/www24-rebuttal/reviewer2.md

 Due to the limitation of the rebuttal time window, we did not use as many alternative hyperparameters as VAE and used Bayesian search instead of grid search to speed up the experiment.
 Even in this case, we get a good result that shows that our method outperforms the VAE, even when considering the variance.

 # 3. Data format
-I understand your concern about the field of Semantic Web and Knowledge Management, and I would like to explain our research design in the following ways:
+I understand your concern about the field of semantic web and knowledge management, and I would like to explain our research design in the following ways:

 Firstly, the choice of MNIST, FashionMNIST, and Kuzushiji datasets was not solely driven by an interest in image processing per se.
 Instead, these datasets were selected as a medium for exploring the integration of visual and semantic information to enhance the understanding of relationships between entities within the Semantic Web environment.
 Recognizing the unique position of image data in modern information sharing and transmission on the web, our study aims to provide new perspectives, emphasizing the irreplaceability of image data in knowledge management.
 We believe that such research can provide a new and multimodal approach to the construction of knowledge graphs and the representation of semantic information.